ansible/pylibssh/README.md

 The [PyCA](https://github.com/pyca) operates a significant amount of infrastructure in the form of continuous integration.
-This repository holds the configuration for building the various docker containers we use in testing, as well as wheel builders for external projects.
+This repository holds the configuration for building the various docker containers we use in testing.

 ## Ansible